 BPC-157 is not a substitute for medical care.
 If alcohol is causing health problems, a gastroenterologist or addiction specialist provides more value than any peptide.

-For a complete safety profile, see our BPC-157 Side Effects Guide.
+For a complete safety profile, see the BPC-157 Side Effects Guide.
 Check potential interactions with the Peptide Interaction Checker.

-*This article is for educational purposes only and does not constitute medical advice.
-Always consult a qualified healthcare provider before using any peptides.*
+*Educational content only.
+Not medical advice.
+Consult a qualified healthcare provider before using any peptides.*

 Frequently Asked Questions